gene-git/blog/dual-root.rst

 The goal is have a system with two separate boot disks, each with the same software installed and kept in sync with one another.
 In the event of a root disk failure, the alternate root disk can be quickly deployed.
-We expect that hr UEFI bios will boot the alternate root disk if the first one is unavailable - but one can always use the bios boot menu, the one that lets user choose which drive to boot, where both root disks should be offered.
+We expect that the UEFI bios will boot the alternate root disk if the first one is unavailable - but one can always use the bios boot menu, the one that lets user choose which drive to boot, where both root disks should be offered.